andreasala98/NM4PIG/README.md

     git clone git@github.com:andreasala98/NM4PIG.git

-To check that the code works as expected, you can run a set of tests using the following command:
+To check that the code works as expected, you can run a set of tests using the following command (from the NM4PIG/Trace.Test directory):

-    cd Trace.Test
     dotnet test

-#### Demo mode
+### Demo mode

 <img align="right" src="/Examples/DemoAnimation/spheres-perspective.gif" width="300"/>